iluwatar/java-design-patterns/presentation-model/README.md

 > The Presentation Model design pattern separates the UI logic from the business logic by creating an intermediate model that represents the data and behavior of the UI independently, enhancing testability, maintainability, and flexibility.

-**Programmatic example**
+## Programmatic Example of Presentation Model Pattern in Java

 The Presentation Model design pattern is a pattern that separates the responsibility of managing the state and behavior of the GUI in a separate model class.
-This model class is not tied to the view and can be used to test the GUI behavior independently from the GUI itself.
+This model class is not tied to the view and can be used to test the GUI behavior independently of the GUI itself.

 Let's take a look at the code provided and see how it implements the Presentation Model pattern.